officialadithya/officialadithya.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an honors mathematics, applied mathematics, and computer science student at the University of Colorado Boulder.
+I am an honors mathematics, applied mathematics, and computer science undergraduate researcher at the University of Colorado Boulder.
+I am primarily advised by [Rafael Frongillo](https://raf.prof) and [Huck Bennett](https://home.cs.colorado.edu/~hbennett/).

-I am broadly interested in theoretical computer science, including algorithmic economics, computational social choice theory, fine-grained complexity, and error-correcting codes for matrix multiplication.
+I am broadly interested in theoretical computer science, including computational social choice theory, algorithmic economics, fine-grained complexity, and error-correcting codes for matrix multiplication.

+I am currently working on my undergraduate thesis in social choice theory, advised by [Bailey Flanigan](https://sites.google.com/mit.edu/bailey-flanigan/home).
+We hope to understand tradeoffs between different desiderata for the randomized selection of citizens' assemblies (sortition), especially in the context of alternate selection.

-I am currently working to understand liquidity provisioning in automated market makers, with applications to prediction markets for Arrow-Debreu securities and decentralized exchanges.
-In addition, I am also working on a project involving using techniques from coding theory to develop fast and efficient matrix multiplication verification algorithms.
+Previously, I have worked to understand liquidity provisioning in automated market makers, with applications to prediction markets for Arrow-Debreu securities and decentralized exchanges.
+In addition, I have worked on a project involving using techniques from coding theory to develop fast and efficient matrix multiplication verification algorithms.

 At this time, I hope for an academic career in theoretical computer science.
-I am an Undergraduate Researcher advised by [Rafael Frongillo](https://raf.prof) and [Huck Bennett](https://home.cs.colorado.edu/~hbennett/).
 I will be applying to computer science Ph.
-D. programs in Fall 2025, hoping to start in Fall 2026.
+D. programs&mdash;primarily in computational social choice&mdash;in Fall 2025, hoping to start in Fall 2026.

 I am not Aditya Bhaskara, Associate Professor of Computer Science at the University of Utah.